Resurgent structure of the 't Hooft-Polyakov monopole: Introduction

 (with $\beta\equiv \lambda/e^2$, $x$ corresponding to $r$, $y$ to $K$ and $z x$ to $H$ of ref.~\cite{Prasad:1975kr}) are no different in this respect.
-Hence, the typical approach to their solution exploits different types of numerical accounts based on controlled small-parameter or local expansions or even vanilla ODE integrators like Runge-Kutta (cf. \cite{Julia:1975,Bais:1976,Goddard:1977da,Gardner:1983,Breitenlohner:1992,Forgacs:2005vx} and references therein).
+Hence, the usual approach to their solution exploits various types of numerical accounts based on controlled small-parameter or local expansions, or even vanilla ODE integrators like Runge-Kutta (cf. \cite{Julia:1975,Bais:1976,Goddard:1977da,Gardner:1983,Breitenlohner:1992,Forgacs:2005vx} and references therein).

-What we claim in this letter is that even the basic methods of resurgence theory (see e.g.~\cite{Sternin:1996},~\cite{Dunne:2025mye}) make it possible to do much better in this respect.
-The trick is the full exploitation of the analytic form of the Borel resum of the gauge-sector (\ref{eq:gaugeprofile}) asymptotics at the lowest exponential level, and a careful bookkeeping of the proliferation of singularities throughout higher levels of the relevant Volterra equations.
+What we claim in this letter is that even the basic methods of resurgence theory (cf.~\cite{Ecalle:1981,Sternin:1996,Costin:2008,Aniceto:2011nu,Dunne:2013ada,marinoResurgenceNotes,Aniceto:2013fka,Dorigoni:2014hea,Sauzin:2016,Aniceto:2018bis,Dunne:2025mye}) make it possible to do much better in this respect.
+The method is the full exploitation of the analytic form of the lowest exponential level gauge-sector (\ref{eq:gaugeprofile}) asymptotics Borel resum, and a careful bookkeeping of the proliferation of singularities throughout higher levels of the relevant Volterra equations.
 The key to this is the fact that, due to the exponentially fast saturation of the {\nolinebreak $z|_{x\to \infty}\to 1$} boundary condition in the $\beta>0$ regime, the asymptotics of solutions of the gauge profile ODE~(\ref{eq:gaugeprofile}) is universal

-(up to a $\beta$-dependent real constant $A_\beta$); here $K_\nu$ denotes the modified Bessel $K$-function of imaginary order $\nu=i \sqrt{3}/2$; cf. Fig.~\ref{fig:yKasymptotics}.
-At the same time, the $\sqrt{x}K_\nu(x)$ piece of Eq.~(\ref{eq:yasymptotics}) can be cast in terms of a Laplace transform of an associated ${}_2F_1$ hypergeometric function (see e.g.\cite{Dunne:2025mye})
+(up to a $\beta$-dependent real constant $A_\beta$); here $K_\nu$ denotes the modified Bessel $K$-function of imaginary order $\nu=i \sqrt{3}/2$.
+At the same time, the $\sqrt{x}K_\nu(x)$ piece of Eq.~(\ref{eq:yasymptotics}) can be cast in terms of a Laplace transform of an associated ${}_2F_1$ hypergeometric function (see e.g.\cite{Dunne:2025mye}),

+where the pre-integral $x e^{-x}$ factor is fully compatible with the \cor{inverse-}power-exponential shape of the relevant asymptotic transseries, as well as with that of the asymptotically fast decaying $y^3/x^2$ non-linearity of Eq~(\ref{eq:gaugeprofile}).
+Hence, the hypergeometric integrand of Eq.~(\ref{eq:KBorelexpression}) \cor{can be viewed as a seed of} the Borel-plane structure of solutions of Eqs.~(\ref{eq:gaugeprofile})-(\ref{eq:scalarprofile}) regardless of the value of $\beta>0$.